Your Breasts and the Big ‘C’

 – redness, dry or cracked skin around your nipple.

 – irritation or dimpling of your breast skin.

-– warmth or itching in your breasts.
+– warmth or itching in your boobs.

 – pain in your breasts (which is not your normal tenderness before and during your period).